 St Florian’s Gate is a Gothic tower and gate that dates back to the 14th century.
 As far as gates go, St. Florian’s is impressively decked out.
-The gate includes a small alter to Our Lady of Piasek, a first floor balcony, an arcade, and a chapel.
+The gate includes a small altar to Our Lady of Piasek, a first-floor balcony, an arcade, and a chapel.

 Just a stone’s throw north of St. Florian’s Gate lies The Krakow Barbican.
 This brick structure once served as a fortified gateway to the city and is now part of the Historical Museum of Krakow and home to a number of exhibitions throughout the year.

 Unless you’re a proper history buff you might be inclined to quickly overlook the importance or appeal of the Barbican.
 However, the structure, which was built in the late 15th century is one of only two other fortification outposts of its kind that exist in all of Europe.
 One of the most remarkable aspects of the historic structure is that it was designed based on Arabic defensive strategy, something quite surprising to find so far north.